mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

-=== WebP Converter for Media - Convert WebP and AVIF & Optimize Images ===
+=== Converter for Media - Convert WebP and AVIF & Optimize Images ===
 Contributors: mateuszgbiorczyk
 Donate link: https://ko-fi.com/gbiorczyk/?utm_source=webp-converter-for-media&utm_medium=readme-donate
-Tags: convert webp, webp, optimize images, compress images, webp converter Requires at least: 4.9
+Tags: convert webp, webp converter, optimize images, image optimization, compress images Requires at least: 4.9
-Tested up to: 5.9
+Tested up to: 6.0
 Requires PHP: 7.0
 Stable tag: trunk
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Speed up your website by serving WebP and AVIF images instead of standard formats JPEG, PNG and GIF.
-Reduce image sizes just now!
+Reduce image size just now by image optimization!

 == Description ==

-Speed up your website by serving WebP and AVIF images.
-By replacing files in standard JPEG, PNG and GIF formats with WebP and AVIF formats, you can save over a half of the page weight without losing quality.
+**Speed up your website using our ease image optimizer by serving WebP and AVIF images.** By replacing files in standard JPEG, PNG and GIF formats with WebP and AVIF formats, you can save over a half of the page weight without losing quality.

 After installing the plugin you do not have to do anything more.
 Your current images will be converted into a new format.
-When compress images is finished, users will automatically receive new, much lighter images than the original ones.
+When image optimization by our image optimizer is finished, users will automatically receive new, much lighter images than the original ones.

 As of today, over 90% of users use browsers that support the WebP format.
-The loading time of your website depends to a large extent on its weight.
-Using convert WebP, now you can and speed up it in a few seconds without much effort!
+The loading time of your website depends to a large extent on its weight and the level of image optimization. **Using our image optimizer, now you can and speed up it in a few seconds without much effort!**

 This will be a profit both for your users who will not have to download so much data, but also for a server that will be less loaded.
 Remember that a better optimized website also affects your Google ranking.
+Image optimization is very important.

 #### AVIF support

 Now in [the PRO version](https://mattplugins.com/products/webp-converter-for-media-pro/?utm_source=webp-converter-for-media&utm_campaign=upgrade-to-pro&utm_medium=readme-avif-support) you can use AVIF as the output format for your images.
-The AVIF format is a new extension - is the successor to WebP.
-It allows you to achieve even higher levels of image compression, and the quality of the converted images is better than in WebP.
+The AVIF format is a new extension - is the successor to WebP. **AVIF allows you to achieve even higher levels of image compression**, and the quality of the converted images after image optimization is better than in WebP.

 #### How does this work?

 - If you have just installed the plugin, you can optimize images with one click.
+Image size will be smaller after generate webp!
 - New images that will be added to the Media Library will be converted automatically.
-- Our plugin does not modify your original images in any way.
+- Our image optimizer does not modify your original images in any way.
 This means security for you and your files.
 - When the browser loads an image, our plugin checks if it supports the WebP format.
 If so, the image in WebP format is loaded.
 - The plugin does not make redirects in default mode, so the URL is always the same.
 Only the MIME type of the image changes to `image/webp`.
 - No redirects means no cache issues, faster and trouble-free operation of your website.
 If you want to know more about how it works, check out [the plugin FAQ](#faq) below.
 - It does not matter if the image display as an `img` HTML tag or you use `background-image`.
 It works always!
 - In case rewriting by rules from .htaccess file is blocked, a mode is available which loads images via PHP file.
 Then image URLs are changed, but the logic of operation is the same as in the case of the default mode.
-- The final result is that your users download less than half of the data, and the website itself loads faster!
+- The final result after image optimization is that your users download less than half of the data, and the website itself loads faster!
 - You lose nothing - if you had to remove the plugin, it will remove everything after itself.
 It does not leave any trace, so you can check it with ease.

-#### Convert WebP - it is the future!
+#### Convert WebP - it is the future of image optimization!

 Optimize images and raise your website to a new level now!
 Install the plugin and enjoy the website that loads faster by image optimization.
 Surely you and your users will appreciate it.